carmine560/composite-plots/README.md

 `composite_plots.sh` will create a `~/.config/composite-plots/composite_plots.cfg` configuration file if it does not exist.
-Replace the default values in it with yours.
-Then:
+Replace the default values in it with your own.
+Then, execute:

 ``` shell
 composite_plots.sh input_1 input_2 [... input_4]